Gluten-Free Crab Cakes

 Why You’ll Love this Recipe

 • Crab-forward, not bread-heavy.
-These cakes use just enough mayo, egg, and gluten-free breadcrumbs to hold everything together—without overwhelming the crab.
+Just enough mayo, egg, and gluten-free breadcrumbs to hold everything together without overwhelming the crab.

-• Hold their shape.
+• They hold their shape.
 A short chill in the fridge firms up the patties so they’re easy to flip and don’t fall apart in the pan.

 • Great for entertaining.
 Serve them as an appetizer, light lunch, or dinner party main.
-They’re elegant but totally doable.
+Elegant but totally doable.

 Ingredients